Characters of Casualty: Faith Cadogan

-Faith Cadogan, portrayed by Kirsty Mitchell, made her first appearance in the thirty-fourth series, in an episode originally broadcast on 28 December 2019.
+Faith Cadogan, (also Dean) portrayed by Kirsty Mitchell, made her first appearance in the thirty-fourth series, in an episode originally broadcast on 28 December 2019.
 The character was first previewed in a show trailer, released on 5 December 2019, and Mitchell confirmed her casting on Twitter, where she expressed her excitement at joining the cast.
 Faith is described as an "efficient" advanced clinical practitioner (ACP) who impresses clinical lead Dylan Keogh (William Beck).
 The character is later revealed to be the wife of established character Lev Malinovsky (Uriel Emil).
 Reviewing Faith's first episode, Sue Haasler of the Metro described the character as "brilliant – skilled, calm and knowledgeable and exactly what was needed on such a terrible day."
 Haasler later branded Faith "super-competent" and was surprised by the Faith and Lev pairing.

 Alice Chantrey

 Alice Chantrey, played by Sam Grey, made her first appearance on 1 April 2006.
 Alice joined the series as a receptionist and she later trained as a healthcare assistant.
 Grey chose to leave the series in 2010 and departed on 1 May 2010.
 It was announced on 16 August 2016 that Alice would guest appear in the show on 27 August 2016 for the show's thirtieth anniversary celebrations.

 It was announced on 3 February 2006 that Grey had been cast in the role.
 She said of her casting: "I'm really excited to be working with such skilled and talented actors on Casualty.
 It's a great opportunity to learn more.
 At the moment my real nerves are helping me to play the part of Alice as she's an anxious character."
 Alice is described by the BBC as "cripplingly shy" and easily intimidated.

 Alice is befriended by Sam Bateman, and develops a crush on senior house officer Guppy Sandhu.
-Alice goes as far as to pretend one of the porters is her boyfriend in an effort to draw his attention, however all this achieves is helping Sam realise he has feelings for her himself.
+Alice goes as far as to pretend one of the porters is her boyfriend in an effort to draw his attention; however, all this achieves is helping Sam realise he has feelings for her himself.
 When the department is threatened with closure, consultant Harry Harper opposes the move, and Clinical Manager Nathan Spencer persuades Alice to claim that he has sexually harassed her, in order to sabotage Harry's campaign.
 Realising she has been tricked, Alice drops her claim and expresses a wish to leave for the South American rain forest, but Sam persuades her to stay.
 Later in the series, Sam himself leaves to travel in Thailand.
 Alice kisses him before his departure, confessing her love for him.